shrayg99/BostonHousingLinearRegression/README.md

 * Multicollinearity: Features may be highly correlated, which can distort the model's performance in linear regression.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-Summary of Steps:
-1. Install necessary libraries (numpy, pandas, scikit-learn, matplotlib).
-2. Import the libraries.
-3. Load or create a dataset.
-4. Preprocess and clean the data.
-5. Split the data into training and testing sets.
-6. Create and train the linear regression model.
-7. Make predictions on the test set.
-8. Evaluate the model using metrics like MSE and R-squared.
-9. Visualize the regression line (if applicable).

 <!-- APPLICATIONS -->
 ## Applications